PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 ### Testing the Leaderboard

+Next:
-Next we're going to test a Leaderboard name sent to this script from the python program.
-While we are doing this, we'll check to see if the Leaderboard is partitioned and then either return a message indicating that a partition-id is needed or that the leaderboard name is correct and the program can continue.
+* We're going to test a Leaderboard name sent to this script from the python program.
+* While we are doing this, we'll check to see if the Leaderboard is partitioned and then either return a message indicating that a partition-id is needed or that the Leaderboard name is correct and the program can continue.

 ```